-Ken: Find another friend to whom you can be accountable (someone who will pray for you and you can share your needs with)… Get plenty of exercise… Know that it’s okay to ask for help… Don’t think of your spouse as your “caregiving project;” she is primarily your wife… Take breaks!
+- Find another friend to whom you can be accountable — someone who will pray for you and with whom you can share your needs.

 JBU: How does a caregiver avoid burnout?

 Ken: Joni and I have seen too many couples who try to “go it alone.”
-Maybe it’s the wife who only feels comfortable if her husband does all the routines.
-Or vice versa.
+Maybe it’s the wife who only feels comfortable if her husband does all the routines — or vice versa.
 Nothing will burn a caregiver out quicker!
 Caregivers need to be able to ask for help and take breaks.
-I love it that my wife is always encouraging me to go fly fishing with my buddies.
+I love that my wife is always encouraging me to go fly fishing with my buddies.
 Not only do I enjoy having that physical break, but it really helps me emotionally.

 JBU: How have you taken care of yourself all these years as a long-term caregiver?

-JBU: What has God taught you in this role that has been life-changing?
+JBU: What has God taught you in this life-changing role?